 Nowadays, some folks will simply do whatever their GPS tells them to do, like mindless zombies.
-I neither have nor want a GPS unit in my car.
 I’d rather enjoy the trip.
 GPS can’t tell you why you should go one way rather than the other.

 So, I’m going to go over your choices.
 Obviously all of the possible trips are well beyond the scope of a single post, so I’m starting with the most common (in my experience) topic: driving from the Northeast to either Las Vegas or Los Angeles, or vice-versa.

 I have driven everything I’m writing about here, multiple times, so this is first-hand reporting.

 For the Southern Route, take the Pennsylvania Turnpike to I-70.
 I-70 takes you west to St Louis, where you pick up I-44 to Oklahoma City.
 There, get on I-40 west to Arizona.
 If you’re going to Las Vegas, you then take US-93 the rest of the way.
 Or, proceed on I-40 into California and then I-15 to Los Angeles.